 Hosting a Derby party at home?
 The Kentucky Derby is a time for big plans.
 You are either heading to a gala, to the track, or if you are like me, spending time with your family and friends.

 We are always looking for fun things to do to have fun with kids at your Derby party between watching races – all day and making great food to entertain everyone.

 For 2020, there are some virtual Derby events.

 The ‘official’ virtual Kentucky Derby is hosted by the Churchill Downs and the Kentucky Derby Museum.
 Details: Virtual Kentucky Derby at Home Party

 Here are some ideas for a fantastic Derby party:

 Mock Julep: These are fantastic, I love them!
-Of course, I pref to make them with Kentucky Proud Ale-8-one.
+Of course, I prefer to make them with Kentucky Proud Ale-8-one.
 This is a Derby party recipe that everyone will enjoy.
+See video below.